jaredly/geometricart/Roadmap.md

 UP NEXT:

+## Palettes, right?

+So, it would be nice to be able to try out different colorings of a pattern and like, to switch between them.

+So, basic level: path's "fill" is a number, which indexes into the current palette array.
+When you change the current palette array, all the fills change.

+But what if the new palette has /fewer/ items?
+How do we indicate what the fallback should be?

+Maybe we just show those as empty, it's fine, and you can add more items if you want, or change the group, yeah.

+OK so fill could /either/ be a custom css string, or an index into a palette.

+## Plop an image in there!

+2 goals:
+- [ ] sample colors!
+Love it tons
+- [ ] copy existing dealios! will need zooms and such for that. how to do it, idk.
+	- I think that images won't be part of history.
+They're big.
+	- instead, I will have an 'attachments' dict, that doesn't get historied.
+	- but the visible whatsit of the thing can be history, that's fine.

+- [x] exporting an image... let's allow png export folks.

+- [ ] ok I actually have to deal with the sweep flag folks.
+- [ ] click  guide to hide it. undo brings it back of course.
+- [ ] hoveing a guide on the side should preview it on the screen.

+- [ ] track down those bugs
+	- [ ] I was getting something from the wrong circle
+	- [ ] an intersection didn't have all offshoots

 - [x] PATHSSSS
 - [x] how to add? ~simpler one is: point, segment, point.
 	- have a `pendingPath`